31 S. Potomac Street

 Hagerstown, MD 21740

-Days Open: Friday and Saturday (special events and upon request)
+Days Open: Saturday (special events and upon request)

 Maryland is home to many historic fire companies, some of which date as far back as the early nineteenth century.
 Most old firehouses now serve as other multi-purpose uses, but in old cities like Hagerstown, there are still a fair amount of older ones that are still actively operated by the fire department.